sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-annotations/cp-mobile-dev-kit-annotations.md

     Since you will create an online based app, hence _Enable Offline Store_ option is unchecked.

 6. After clicking **Next**, the wizard will generate your MDK Application based on your selections.
 You should now see the `MDK_Annotations` project in the project explorer.
-As you have already opened the workspace, there is no need to open the generated project in new workspace.
+As you have already opened the workspace, there is no need to open the generated project in a new workspace.
 Ignore the pop-up or click the cross icon to hide the window.

     !![MDK](img_3.6.png)